input-output-hk/cardano-haskell/README.md

 $ cabal build all -j4 --keep-going
 $ cabal build all --dry-run
 ```
 The `-j4` says build using 4 cores.
-Adjust as approprite for your system.
+Adjust as appropriate for your system.
 The
 `--keep-going` tells cabal to keep building other components if possible,
 rather than stopping as soon as any single package fails to build.
 The second
-command will report any remaining packges that failed to build (or depended
+command will report any remaining packages that failed to build (or depended
 on packages that failed).